AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_web.md

 };
 conn.addUsersToChatRoomWhitelist(option);

-// The chat room owner or admin can call removeChatRoomWhitelistMember to remove the specifeid member from the chat room allow list. let option = {
+// The chat room owner or admin can call removeChatRoomWhitelistMember to remove the specified member from the chat room allow list. let option = {
     chatRoomId: "chatRoomId",
     userName: "user"